LSE-58847-2526/MY499_Dissertation/README.md

 The raw electoral register file exceeds GitHub's size limit of 25MB and is archived on Zenodo: **https://doi.org/10.5281/zenodo.21896946**.
 Download it and place it in `data/raw_data/` before running scripts `01` and `02`.

-**A note on missing candidate ages:** Some council candidates were missing an age in the raw data.
-Their ages were recovered and are applied directly in `scripts/02_clean_data.R`, matched by location.
-To protect personal data, the underlying file is not published; the TSJE response letter in `data/auxiliary/` documents the source.

 ## Reproducing the analysis